brightspot/react-examples/notes/README.md

 ## Installation and Running

-Refer to [README.md](https://github.com/brightspot/react-examples/blob/cma-next/README.md) at the root of the react-examples directory.
+Refer to root [README.md](react-examples/README.md) at the root of the react-examples directory.

 Once Brightspot is running, login to the CMS using any credentials at: `localhost/cms`.

 ## GraphQL Content Management API (CMA) Endpoint

-For this tutorial, a CMA Endpoint `App Endpoint(CMA)` and a Note content type has been created: `/graphql/management/app` to make the setup process easier.
+For this tutorial, a CMA Endpoint `App Endpoint(CMA)` and a Note content type has been created: `/graphql/management/notes` to make the setup process easier.

 You can also create a CMA Endpoint editorially - refer to the instructions found in [CMA_Endpoint.md](CMA_Endpoint.md).